Candida Martinelli's Italophile Site

 biographies are by Amy Steedman.
 To learn more about Ms. Steedman

-to the right.
+and to link to the illustrated biographies, click here.
 There is a very famous book that was published in 1550, during the

 Renaissance, by Giorgio Vasari, often called Vasari's Lives, but